 Even if you do everything in your power to prevent heart problems, they could still happen.
-Everyone is at risk — though some more than others — so knowing the signs and symptoms of an oncoming problem is crucial.
+Everyone is at risk — though some more than others — so knowing the signs and symptoms of your heart being in trouble is crucial.

-While most people know that heart palpitations, chest pain, and high blood pressure are signs that your heart is in trouble, there are other more subtle signs that could signal a risk.
+Not everyone with heart problems will experience the same symptoms.
+In fact, something doctors wish more people knew is that women and men sometimes experience different symptoms entirely.
+While most people know that heart palpitations, chest pain, and high blood pressure are dangerous signs, there are other more subtle symptoms that could signal a risk.

-This kind of coughing is more than just a nasty cold.
-If you experience violent coughing fits that don’t disappear within a few weeks, you should consult your doctor.
-Congestive heart failure can cause fluid buildup in the lungs, causing wheezing and coughing that doesn’t wane with time.
+Violent coughing can mean more than just a nasty cold — if you experience coughing fits that don’t disappear within a few weeks, you should consult your doctor.
+Congestive heart failure can cause fluid buildup in the lungs, causing wheezing and coughing that won’t go away.

-A staggering 350 million people worldwide suffer from depression.
+According to the World Health Organization, over 300 million people worldwide suffer from depression.
 There are ways to stave off depression, or at least help manage it, but no real cure has been determined.
-That being said, being depressed doesn’t doom you to heart disease.
-But possibly due to correlations involving other lifestyle factors, depression and heart conditions have been linked.
+That said, being depressed doesn’t doom you to heart disease.
+But possibly due to correlations involving other lifestyle factors common in people with depression, depression and heart conditions have been linked.

 Arrhythmia, an abnormal heart rhythm, can cause an odd and irregular flow of blood to the brain.
 Just like if you’d stood up too fast, this rush of blood to the head can cause disorienting dizziness that could even cause you to faint.

-There are dozens of health conditions that could affect a guy’s ability to perform in the bedroom.
+There are a number of health conditions that could cause erectile dysfunction.
 But since blood flow is crucial for things to work properly, an ineffective heart muscle could be the cause.
 In fact, erectile dysfunction is often the first noticeable sign of a heart problem, preceding the onset of other symptoms by approximately two years.
-If you’re concerned about your sexual health, you might want to read up on what bad habits could be lowering your sperm count.

 In the days leading up to a heart attack, patients often feel exhausted and weak, despite having had enough rest.
-The feeling is much different than the slight fatigue you might feel at the end of a long workday — it’s chronic and it’s severe.
+The feeling is much different than the slight fatigue you might feel at the end of a long workday or how you feel after not getting enough sleep — it’s chronic and it’s severe.

-Hair needs a consistent source of nutrients from blood flow to grow.
+Hair needs a consistent source of nutrients from your food, which are then distributed through your blood, in order to grow.
 Without those nutrients, the body simply stops growing hair.
 Your leg hair is likely to go first, since it’s furthest from the heart.
 But your head could be next.

-Getting one too many Charlie horses?
+Getting one too many charley horses?
 Don’t just attribute it to old age or weakness — excessive cramping could be a sign that something is really wrong.
-Muscle cramping has been shown to be a significant sign of peripheral arterial disease (PAD), a buildup of plaque in the legs’ arteries.
+You could just be dehydrated.
+But muscle cramping has been shown to be a significant sign of peripheral arterial disease (PAD), a buildup of plaque in the legs’ arteries.
 PAD is treatable, so catching the symptoms early is important for your lasting health.

 Ever get winded after walking up a few flights of stairs?
 If so, don’t panic — that’s totally normal.
-But if you’re gasping for air after standing up too fast, walking a few blocks, or doing other minimally exhausting activity, you might want to check with your doctor.
-Your body’s ability to exercise without getting winded relies on pumping blood.
+But if you’re gasping for air after standing up too fast, walking a few blocks, or doing other forms of activity that aren’t usually so exhausting, you might want to check with your doctor.
+Your body’s ability to exercise without getting winded relies on your heart’s ability to pump blood.
 Sudden shortness of breath could be a sign that something’s wrong.

 Sleep apnea is a condition that causes patients to wake up in the middle of the night, gasping for air.
 These breathing irregularities have been linked to a higher risk of heart attacks and heart arrhythmia.
 When people with sleep apnea experience an interruption in natural breathing, their bodies detect a lack of oxygen and force blood vessels to quickly tighten, causing a knee-jerk gasp for air.
 The stress on blood vessels could cause problems over time.